smrithinns/CronHub/README.md

 Edit or delete cron jobs as needed.

 ### Deployment
-To deploy CronHub to a production server, follow the same installation steps on your server.
+To deploy CronVue to a production server, follow the same installation steps on your server.
 Additionally, consider using a process manager like PM2 for running your Node.js application in production.

 ### Contributing
 Contributions are welcome!
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.